Writer’s guilt usually comes in the form of the voice that whispers you should be writing.

 Holidays, extra stress at work, family, life changes are all things that will drain your capacity.
 Writer’s guilt will tell you that you still have to write regardless, and it has the ability to mess up your priorities, to the point of not accomplishing anything at all.

-How to get writing in the new year.
+How to get writing.

-Throughout the year, check in with yourself and your energy levels.
+Continually check in with yourself and your energy levels.
 Sometimes writing will have to take a back seat to other parts of your life, even if writing is a priority.